Kaakati/iOS-Objective-C-Library/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 ------------

-## AboutHow to Use
+## About
 ---
 A curated list of awesome iOS libraries.
-The list is divided into categories.
+The list is divided into categories, this list should insist of very useful libraries that can make life very easy for developers.

 ## How to Use
 ---
 - Simply press `command` + `F` to search for a keyword
 - Go through the Content

+## Content List

 ### Audio & Video
 Name | Description | Github